 WHAT MAKES QUARTZ CRYSTALS CITRINE?

-French for "lemon," citrine colors range from pale yellow to warm amber, and even a rare deep, reddish orange known as "Madeira" after its resemblance to the fortified wine.
-The color range depends on the gemstone’s exposure to heat and light.
-Top care tip for citrine jewelry?
-Keep it out of direct sunlight as prolonged exposure will fade its color.
+French for "lemon," citrine colours range from pale yellow to warm amber, and even a rare deep, reddish orange known as "Madeira" after its resemblance to the fortified wine.
+The colour range depends on the gemstone’s exposure to heat and light.
+Top care tip for citrine jewellery?
+Keep it out of direct sunlight as prolonged exposure will fade its colour.

 NOVEMBER’S BIRTHSTONE ORIGINS AND MEANING

 Believed to be a healing gift from the sun by ancient people, citrine was often carried as protection against snake venom and evil thoughts.
 Citrine represents healing, comfort and calm; the gem is a bringer of prosperity, creativity and new beginnings.
 Citrine is also considered to be a stone that encourages wealth, success and overall optimism and personal power.

 HISTORICAL AND FAMOUS CITRINE

 Citrine was popular in jewellery of the 1920s, and notable wearers during the Art Deco period included Joan Crawford and Greta Garbo.
 Before then, Scottish noblemen imbedded it in their swords and daggers.